yegor256/blog/_drafts/os.md

     for the best software engineers.
     When your company is involved in open source business, you are much more loyal and interested in staying longer with the company.
-    I can't prove this statement, but it's my personal observation.
+    I can't prove this assertion, but it's my personal observation.

   * **Training**.
     It's [no secret](https://www.wired.com/insights/2013/11/open-source-a-platform-for-innovation/)